Guin-Kiwi/EasyPass/README.md

   Requirements:

-At least one lowercase letter
+- At least one lowercase letter

-At least one uppercase letter
+- At least one uppercase letter

-At least one special character
+- At least one special character

-The password must not contain spaces
+- The password must not contain spaces

-The password must be at least 8 characters long
+- The password must be at least 8 characters long

+**Criteria**
 If 1 requirement is met -> weak password

 If 2 or 3 are met -> medium password